 This includes satisfaction with specific levels of customer experience (CX) such as delivery times, product quality, customer service, etc. A manufacturer will also want to explore factors that impact the choice of product, unmet customer needs from products, and evaluate customer satisfaction when compared to closest competitors.

 Although customer satisfaction VoC may be the most popular, new product innovation research may prove the most valuable.

 Typically qualitative research interviews are used to explore new product concepts and needs of end-users of products.
 Phone interviews last between 20 and 30 minutes so they can fully explore topics.
 The interviews fully vet out potential barriers and the viability of new product development at your manufacturing company.

 Here are some examples of how VoC can be used to drive product innovation.

-Drive Research is a market research in Syracuse, NY.
+Drive Research is a national market research company.
 Our company specializes in many forms of qualitative and quantitative market research including customer experience (CX), voice of customer (VoC) and user experience (UX) market research.

 - Call us at 888-725-DATA